bastysmc/ValoSCORE/README.md

 ![ValoSCORE_Banner](https://github.com/bastysmc/ValoSCORE/assets/127879422/e2741e2a-d67a-4e92-9cdb-ede774bfaced)
 ## Introduction
 ### Version 0.9pre-build
 ValoSCORE is a project developed for the design and implementation of a monitoring platform for tracking statistics in video games.
 Specifically, it focuses on Valorant, a first-person shooter developed by Riot Games.
-Player statistics from the game can be accessed through [Tracker Network](https://tracker.gg/).
+Player statistics from the game can be accessed through [Tracker Network](https://tracker.gg/) by using a Web Scraper (version 0.9pre-build) or by using an API that connects to Riot/Valorant (to implement for version 1.0).

 The objective of this application is to store these game statistics locally in an SQL server.
 On the first app launch, an auto-generated database is created.
 Saving user stats is achieved by utilizing Selenium WebDriver, a web scraping service, to collect, save, and update publicly available user statistics from the website into the local database.